-This page provides information about how Cloud Endpoints uses the above fields.
+This page provides information about how Endpoints uses the preceding fields.
 With this information, you can finish preparing your OpenAPI document for deployment.

 As a starting point, this page assumes that you have: